-- Wear your badge whenever using x-rays equipment.
-Wear your badge at the collar outside of any lead apron. - Store badge away from radiation when not being used. - Never share badges or intentionally expose badges to radiation. - Return badges in a timely manner at the end of the wear period.
+- Wear your badge whenever using x-ray equipment. - Store badge away from radiation when not being used. - Never share badges or intentionally expose badges to radiation. - Return badges in a timely manner at the end of the wear period.

 Security